Table of contents

 features you want to activate.
 This is done using CMake.
 At the end of

-the configuration process, CMake will generate a Makefile
+the configuration process, CMake will generate a Makefile that can

 then be used to compile the code.